mitja/awesome-paas/README.md

 ## News and Blog Posts (latest first)

 * [Reza Shafii: Kubernetes guideposts for 2019.
 OpenShift Blog, Jan 2019](https://blog.openshift.com/kubernetes-guideposts-for-2019/)
-  Reza redicts automated operations will be the next step, federation V2 will make mulit-cloud easier, serverless comes to Kubernetes and 2019 will be the year of hybrid serverles, k8s will enable hybrid operations for containers and virtual machines and it'll be on bare metal, open source developer communities target k8s by default, we will see workloads start moving back to the datacenter.
+  Reza predicts automated operations will be the next step, federation V2 will make multi-cloud easier, serverless comes to Kubernetes and 2019 will be the year of hybrid serverless, k8s will enable hybrid operations for containers and virtual machines and it'll be on bare metal, open source developer communities target k8s by default, we will see workloads start moving back to the datacenter.